pwa-builder/PWABuilder/apps/blog/src/posts/transitions-demo/transitions-demo.md

 Choosing when and where to use these transitions in a PWA is arguably more important than using them in the first place.
 Implementing a consistent and accessible set of transitions across a PWA can give your app that native feel but using transitions out of place can ruin the feel of the app all together.

 This blog will cover some transition tricks that will help upgrade Progressive Web Apps and give it them more of a native feel.

+## Technical Context
+This blog post uses the [PWA Starter](https://docs.pwabuilder.com/#/starter/quick-start) to implement view transitions.

+The PWA Starter is PWABuilder's opinionated Progressive Web App template that lets you jump into building a PWA with little technical overhead.

 ## Types of Transition